 You can use an ATS resume template that suits your industry and personal preferences and easily add your personal information, work experience, education, certifications, and skills.

 You can also use Jobscan’s free resume builder.
-There are no hidden costs and it allows you to build an ATS-compatible resume in no time!
+There are no hidden costs and it allows you to build an ATS-compatible AI resume in no time!

 Find our resume examples to help you make your stand-out resume with ease.